bramford/fsharp-grpc-greeter/README.md

 ## Background & Purpose

-Primarily F# implementation of sample "Greeter" gRPC Client & Server that is found in the official Microsoft .NET documentation:
+I was unable to find an implementation of the ASP.NET Core gRPC "Greeter" (from Microsoft docs) in F#.

 [Tutorial: Create a gRPC client and server in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/tutorials/grpc/grpc-start?view=aspnetcore-3.1&tabs=visual-studio-code)

 ## Overview

+- Uses inbuilt gRPC support from ASP.NET Core 3.1
 - Actual gRPC & Protobuf definitions are only compatible with C# and are therefore in their own library [GrpcGreeterLib](./GrpcGreeterLib).
 - F# gRPC server in [GrpcGreeter](./GrpcGreeter).
 - F# gRPC client in [GrpcGreeterClient](./GrpcGreeterClient).